bettercallzaal/NEXUSV5.6/README.md

 ## 🔄 Latest Updates

+### **[July 15, 2025]** Optimized Link Management System
+- **New JSON Schema for Link Management**
+  - Implemented centralized link definitions with unique IDs to eliminate duplication
+  - Added enhanced metadata including creation dates, popularity metrics, and health status
+  - Created comprehensive tagging system with tag relationships and visual styling
+  - Developed hierarchical category structure with references to link IDs
+  - Added version tracking and collection statistics

+- **Link Management Utilities**
+  - Created `migrate-links-structure.js` to convert existing data to the new optimized format
+  - Developed `enhanced-auto-tagger.js` for batch processing links with domain extraction and keyword matching
+  - Built `adapter-for-app.js` to ensure backward compatibility with the current application
+  - Enhanced tag display in all view modes (grid, list, compact)

 ### **[July 11, 2025]** Web3 Resources & Auto-Tagging
 - **New Web3 Resources Category**
   - Added dedicated category for Web3 documentation and resources